 Companies use certain phrases, graphic design, and imagery to cue our assumption that the product is clean, non-toxic, healthy, and environmentally-friendly when they’re still using problematic ingredients.

 Take the shampoo example above: just because the label says “Paraben and sulfate-free” doesn’t mean it excludes all toxins.
-It could still contain phthalates, SLES or SLES, or other toxins suspected of contributing to issues like cancer, endocrine disruption, and skin irritation.
+It could still contain phthalates, formaldehyde, or other harmful chemicals suspected of contributing to issues like cancer, endocrine disruption, and skin irritation.

 Greenwashing happens in all kinds of industries, including cosmetics, food, cars, and fashion.
 There are dozens of organizations dedicated to monitoring and pushing back against these deceptive and misleading practices, including Greenpeace and CorpWatch.

 How to avoid greenwashed cosmetics

 The simplest way to find truly healthier cosmetics — and steer clear of greenwashed ones — is to rely on clean beauty companies dedicated to screening out products that aren’t good for you.
 Clean refers to products made without known or suspected toxins, which is better for human health and the environment.
 The best clean beauty companies filter out the problematic ingredients so you don’t have to.

 If you’d like to take matters into your own hands, here are three tips for detecting greenwashed makeup yourself:

 1. Remember that packaging doesn’t mean much.
 Instead, look into which ingredients companies restrict.

 The packaging may reference nature or natural ingredients.
 But when you look up the company, does their “About” page mention it?
 Do they reinforce their dedication to screening out toxic ingredients?
 Does their website talk about which ingredients they refuse to use?

 2. Google whether the company in question uses greenwashing.